abhishek-panday/abhishek-panday/README.md

-# Hey there!
-I'm Abhishek.
+# Hey there!👋🏻 I'm Abhishek.

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning "Data analytics"
+- 🙋‍♂ &nbsp; People call me Abhishek Pandey (usually "Pandey"  only 🤭)
-- 🤔 &nbsp; Exploring my potential
+- 🏡 &nbsp; I have been living in Ambala, Haryana for a long time but my roots are from U.P.
-- 🎓 &nbsp; Bachelor in commerce (B.com) Mentee in Data analytics
+- 🔭 &nbsp; Exploring my potential
-- 💼 &nbsp; Creating Interactive and Visually apealling Dashboard/Reports
+- 💼 &nbsp; Probably would be creating Interactive and Visually apealling Dashboard/Reports
-- 🌱 &nbsp; Enthusiast of Sports and E-sports.
+- 👀 &nbsp; I love to interact to people and try to have a good bond , my refresh button is to play sports and I am an ex-esports player...
-- ✍️ &nbsp; Really enjoy Interating with people, watching quality content (Refresh button = SPORTS........)
+- 🤔 &nbsp; Would have been chef if not Data analyst
-- ☕ &nbsp; Would have been chef if not Data analyst
+- 🫂 &nbsp; I would really love to connect with you at [Abhishek Pandey](https://www.linkedin.com/in/abhishek-pandey1322)

 <h3>🛠 Tech Skills</h3>

 - 💻 &nbsp; Python
 - 🛢  &nbsp; MySQL
 - 🔧 &nbsp; Visual Studio code | Excel | Power BI | Tableau

 <br>